KOTORCommunityPatches/K1_Community_Patch/README.md

 * Snigaroo - For maintaining awesome mod lists on the /r/kotor subreddit, and for putting up with my many recommendations
 * danil-ch - For the original info.rtf template
 * Fair Strides - For bundling up his tools and making them available
-* Many thanks to ebmar and Salk for providing numerous bug reports
+* Many thanks to ebmar, Salk, and KnifeMaster for providing numerous bug reports

 **THIS MODIFICATION IS PROVIDED AS-IS AND IS NOT SUPPORTED BY BIOWARE/OBSIDIAN ENTERTAINMENT OR LUCASARTS OR ANY LICENSERS/SPONSORS OF THE MENTIONED COMPANIES.
 USE OF THIS MODIFICATION IS AT YOUR OWN RISK AND THE ABOVE MENTIONED COMPANIES OR THE AUTHOR IS NOT RESPONSIBLE FOR ANY DAMAGE CAUSED TO YOUR COMPUTER FOR THE USAGE OF THIS MODIFICATION.**